lortordermur/sfcalcsheet/README.md

 #### Where can I see the equations? ####

 Most of the math is (invisibly) performed in the cells right of the calculator boxes.
 If you move the selection to those you can see the formula in the input line at the top of the window.
-However, the wiki has it conveniently [all on one page](https://github.com/lortordermur/sfcalcsheet/wiki/Formulas).
+However, the formulas PDF file has it conveniently [all in one place](https://github.com/lortordermur/sfcalcsheet/blob/master/formulas.pdf).

 #### What are those 12.34E+56 numbers about? ####